Skip to main content

 </tr>

-7. Paste directly below the copied lines, then modify the new code to display the Bitcoin total:
+7. Paste directly below the copied lines, then edit the new code as shown in bold:

 <tr class="total-price">